-Complete the Competitive Landscape/Intellectual Property Plan using the template provided on the CARS (https://CPRITGrants.org).
-Provide a clear discussion of the competitive landscape related to the project, including any companies/university laboratories working on similar projects; indicate which of these projects constitute the greatest competitive threat.
-Describe how the project compares with competitors, and indicate any potential opportunities for partnering with them.
-Provide a concise discussion of the intellectual property issues related to the project and list any relevant issued patents and patent applications, along with their titles and dates they were filed/published/issued.
-In addition, list any licensing agreements that the company has signed that are relevant to this application.
+- I. Competitive Landscape: Provide a clear discussion of the competitive landscape related to the project, including any companies/university laboratories working on similar projects; indicate which of these projects constitute the greatest competitive threat.
+Describe how the project compares with competitors, and indicate any potential opportunities for partnering with them. - J. Intellectual Property: Provide a concise discussion of the intellectual property issues related to the project and list any relevant issued patents and patent applications, along with their titles and dates they were filed/published/issued.
+In addition, list any licensing agreements that the company has signed that are relevant to this application. - K. Patents: List any relevant issued patents and patent applications.
+Please include the titles and dates the patents were issued/filed/published.
+List any relevant license agreements. - L. Organizational Commitment to Texas: Describe how CPRIT funding of the applicant's company would benefit the state of Texas.
+For example, describe how the company would create high-quality new jobs in the state and/or recruit out-of-state talent, and mention any Texas-based subcontractors and suppliers that would be used and any other unique, Texas-based resources that would be leveraged.

-10.4.11.
+10.4.10.
 Relocation Commitment to Texas (1 page)